-Will be expected to promote and enforce the policy and report situations of smoking to a manager should they feel unable to deal with them, all smoking incidents that have been dealt with during the course of the day should be inserted into relevant daily reports (if applicable) and reported back at the end of day de-brief.

-- 2. Support will be made available through managers and team leaders to support with tension and disruption from noncompliant service users. - 3.
-Staff will not be allowed to smoke during BF Adventures time of operation.
-More of this information can be found in the staff handbook.
+- 10. Will be expected to promote and enforce the policy and report situations of smoking to a manager should they feel unable to deal with them, all smoking incidents that have been dealt with during the course of the day should be inserted into relevant daily reports, (if applicable), and reported back at end of day de-brief - 11.
+Support will be made available through managers and team leaders to support with tension and disruption from noncompliant service users - 12.
+Staff will not be allowed to smoke during BF Adventure's time of operation, more information this this can be found in the staff handbook

-Day Visits
+Day visits

-- 1. Smoking will be discouraged for the duration of their visit, should it be necessary to allow the group to smoke this must take place out of site and at a designated time.
-Consequences for not following an agreed plan could be: - 2.
-Consequences for smoking on site: - 2.1 First instance reminder of the rules and asked to stop smoking - 2.2 Second instance individual(s) removed from sessions for the remainder of the day no refunds (T and C's) - 2.3 Third instance whole group asked to stop activities no refunds (T and C's)
+13. Smoking will be discouraged for the duration of their visit, should it be necessary to allow the group to smoke this must take place out of site and at designated time.
+Consequences for not following an agreed plan could be:

+14. Consequences for smoking on site:

+- 14.1.
+First instance- reminder of the rules and asked to stop smoking - 14.2.
+Second instance- individual(s) removed from sessions for the reminder of the day- no refunds (T and C) - 14.3.
+Third instance- whole group asked to stop activities and no refunds (T and C)